 The prosecution alleged that Paco and his co-accused abducted and raped the sisters before throwing their bodies over a cliff.

 At first, Paco was given two life sentences.
 However, in February 2004 the Supreme Court of the Philippines added convictions for rape and murder and imposed a death sentence.

 Paco has always maintained that he was not in Cebu on the day of the crime.
 Witnesses confirm that he was with friends in a restaurant in Quezon City, Manila, until early the next morning.

-Reprieve conducted a substantive investigation into the case in late 2005, and in April 2006, the President of the Philippines commuted the death sentences of all death row prisoners to life imprisonment.
+Reprieve conducted investigation into the case in late 2005.
+In April 2006, the President of the Philippines commuted the death sentences of all death row prisoners to life imprisonment.